maryrosecook/glazz/README.markdown

 Install Node.js and npm: https://github.com/isaacs/npm

-Install the node dependencies and run the tests
+Install the node dependencies and run the tests with:

     $ cd path/to/glazz
     $ npm install